bwsw/cs-vault-server/docs/logic.md

 The processing of account creation event consists of the following steps: <br />
   1. check the account existence <br />
+    1.1.
+If the account did not exist, skip other steps.
   2. try to retrieve tokens from zookeeper.
 Token can have 'RO' or 'RW' policy <br />
   3. if the tokens don't exist: <br />
     3.1. the tokens are created in vault <br />